Al Fahidi Historical Neighbourhood: A Journey Through Time

 Sheikh Mohammed Center for Cultural Understanding

-Let’s admit it: if you’re not a Muslim, it can sometimes be challenging to fully grasp the customs and traditions of the United Arab Emirates, right?
+Let’s admit it, if you’re not a Muslim, it can sometimes be challenging to fully grasp the customs and traditions of the United Arab Emirates, right?
 That’s precisely why the Sheikh Mohammed Center for Cultural Understanding was established in 1998.
 Its mission is to help visitors gain a deeper understanding of the country’s culture, customs, and traditions.
 In my opinion, visiting this center is truly worthwhile if you want to learn more about this region and show proper respect.

 One of the most enjoyable, engaging, and delicious experiences here is participating in traditional breakfasts, lunches, or dinners.
 Seated around a Bedouin-style carpet, visitors can savor authentic dishes while a guide answers questions about the food and offers broader insights into the culture.
 The Sheikh Mohammed Center also organizes mosque visits, providing insight into the significance of prayer in this culture and offering a closer look at Islamic traditions and the daily lives of Muslims.